-- Long-term decline in soil organic matter that has been stabilized, but needs to be rebuilt. - Livestock sector is slowly rebounding in PEI, but not enough manure/compost to go around.
-Shortage even greater in NB - How do we improve soil health & soil organic matter while also addressing short-term financial needs?
+- Long-term decline in soil organic matter that has been stabilized, but needs to be rebuilt. - Livestock sector is slowly rebounding in PEI, but not enough manure/compost to go around. - How do we improve soil health & soil organic matter while also addressing short-term financial needs?